List of Marvel Comics characters: I: Impossible City

 Impossible City is the name of a character/mobile headquarters appearing in American comic books published by Marvel Comics.
 Created by writer Jed MacKay and artist Carlos Villa, it first appeared in Avengers (vol. 9) #3 (July 2023).

 The Impossible City was originally the sentient headquarters of an unidentified group of heroes, who imprisoned the Ashen Combine, a group of evil monsters, within it.
 After the heroes disappear under mysterious circumstances, the Ashen Combine escape their prison, enslave the Impossible City, and erase its memories.
 The Ashen Combine later arrives on Earth-616, where they battle the Avengers.
 The City communicates with Captain America and Black Panther, who free it from the Combine's control.
 Afterward, the Impossible City agrees to become the Avengers' new headquarters.

 The Impossible City aids the Avengers in their search for the Missing Moment, an inaccessible moment in time.
 It is revealed that the Impossible City was originally named Camelot and was the headquarters of the Twilight Court, a group formed by Myrddin (an alternate version of Kang the Conqueror) to find the Missing Moment.
 The Impossible City had its memories and identity erased by Meridian Diadem, a member of the Ashen Combine, before Myrddin restores them.

 Ina

-Ina is a character appearing in American comic books published by Marvel Comics.

-Ina was a leopard whose mother was killed by a guard at the Central Park Municipal Zoo.
-Shanna O'Hara took Ina and their sibling Biri to Dahomey, Africa to release them into the wild.
-They were both killed when the sorcerer Raga-Shah transferred their life forces into the blood-beast Ghamola, which Shanna was forced to destroy.
+Ina is a leopard whose mother was killed by a guard at the Central Park Municipal Zoo.
+Shanna O'Hara takes Ina and their sibling Biri to Dahomey, Africa to release them into the wild.
+The leopards are killed when the sorcerer Raga-Shah transfers their life forces into the blood-beast Ghamola, which Shanna is forced to destroy.